jaulf/jaulf/README.md

 # Howard Otuya - User Experience Designer and Web Developer ⚡

 Welcome to my GitHub profile!
-I'm Howard Otuya, a passionate User Experience (UX) designer based in Lagos.
+I'm Howard Otuya, a passionate User Experience (UX) designer and Web Developer based in Lagos.
 I have a strong background in Web Development, with three years of hands-on experience.
 However, I encountered challenges when it came to building user-focused products with a strong emphasis on user accessibility.
 This led me to embark on a transformative journey into the world of User Experience.

 ## About Me 🌱